Gordon Moore: Scientific awards and honors

-Moore has received many honors.
+Moore received many honors.
 He was elected a member of the National Academy of Engineering in 1976 for contributions to semiconductor devices from transistors to microprocessors.

-In 1990, Moore was presented with the National Medal of Technology and Innovation by President George H. W. Bush, "for his seminal leadership in bringing American industry the two major postwar innovations in microelectronics – large-scale integrated memory and the microprocessor – that have fueled the information revolution".
+In 1990, Moore was with the National Medal of Technology and Innovation by President George H. W. Bush, "for his seminal leadership in bringing American industry the two major postwar innovations in microelectronics – large-scale integrated memory and the microprocessor – that have fueled the information revolution".

 In 1998, he was inducted as a Fellow of the Computer History Museum "for his fundamental early work in the design and production of semiconductor devices as co-founder of Fairchild and Intel".

 In 2001, Moore received the Othmer Gold Medal for outstanding contributions to progress in chemistry and science.
-Moore is also the recipient of the Presidential Medal of Freedom, the United States' highest civilian honor, as of 2002.
+Moore was also the recipient of the Presidential Medal of Freedom, the United States' highest civilian honor, as of 2002.
 He received the award from President George W. Bush.
-In 2002, Moore also received the Bower Award for Business Leadership.
+In 2002, Moore received the Bower Award for Business Leadership.

-In 2003, he was elected a Fellow of the American Association for the Advancement of Science.
+In 2003, Moore was elected a Fellow of the American Association for the Advancement of Science.
 He was elected to the American Philosophical Society in 2005.

 Moore was awarded the 2008 IEEE Medal of Honor for "pioneering technical roles in integrated-circuit processing, and leadership in the development of MOS memory, the microprocessor computer, and the semiconductor industry".
-Moore was featured in the documentary film Something Ventured which premiered in 2011.
+Moore was featured in the 2011 documentary film Something Ventured, in which he said about Intel's first business plan, "It was one page, double spaced.
+It had a lot of typos in it."

 In 2009, Moore was inducted into the National Inventors Hall of Fame.
 He was awarded the 2010 Dan David Prize for his work in the areas of Computers and Telecommunications.

 The library at the Centre for Mathematical Sciences at the University of Cambridge is named after him and his wife Betty, as are the Moore Laboratories building (dedicated 1996) at Caltech and the Gordon and Betty Moore Materials Research Building at Stanford.
-The Electrochemical Society presents an award in Moore's name, the Gordon E. Moore Medal for Outstanding Achievement in Solid State Science and Technology, every two years to celebrate scientists' contributions to the field of solid state science.
-The Society of Chemical Industry (American Section) annually presents the Gordon E. Moore Medal in his honor to recognize early career success in innovation in the chemical industries.
+The Electrochemical Society presents an award in Moore's name, the Gordon E. Moore Medal for Outstanding Achievement in Solid State Science and Technology, biennially to celebrate scientists' contributions to the field of solid-state science.
+The Society of Chemical Industry (American Section) annually presents the Gordon E. Moore Medal, to recognize early career success in innovation in the chemical industries.

 Moore was awarded the UCSF medal in 2016.